 A short for the NYC Midnight 2019 Micro Fiction Challenge: a 250 word story in 24 hours.

-I was in heat 53.
-Our genre was Romance (go figure), the prompt “Climbing a Tree,” and the required word recover.
+The genre was Romance (go figure), the prompt “Climbing a Tree,” and the required word recover.

 Celia followed her new client down the paved path, clutching her rucksack of swatch books.
 She’d stitched the bag from scraps of previous upholstering jobs, handy examples of piping, braid, flat-felled seams.
 One outside pocket held scissors, the other held pepper spray.